ayush-020198/competitive-coding-practice/README.md

-# Google-Kickstart-Practice
+# Competitve-Coding-Practice
-Past questions from Google Kickstart and some questions from geeksforgeeks, hackerrank, and codechef for practice purpose.
+Questions from Google Kickstart, Hackerrank, and Geeksforgeeks along with my solutions.
+(For practice purpose)